Lahmacun: Regional traditions

-In Assyrian tradition, lahmacun is served to those who are grieving the loss of a loved one, alongside Turkish coffee and other dishes.
+In Assyrian tradition, lahmacun is served to those who are grieving the loss of a loved one, alongside coffee and other dishes.
+In Mosul, Iraq, lahmajin is a common food served at any time of day.

 In The Netherlands lahmacun is often sold as a street food or snack, often under the name Turkish pizza.
 The lahmacun is rolled up and filled with salad, sambal and garlic sauce, often with added döner meat and/or cheese.